go-gitea/gitea/docs/content/usage/packages/conan.en-us.md

 conan upload --remote=gitea ConanPackage/1.2@gitea/final
 ```

-You cannot publish a package if a package of the same name and version already exists.
-You must delete the existing package first.
+You cannot publish a file with the same name twice to a package.
+You must delete the existing package or file first.

 The Gitea Conan package registry has full [revision](https://docs.conan.io/en/latest/versioning/revisions.html) support.